dbmum/CSE-210-FinalProject/README.md

 # Worms Armageddon Remastered

 This game is a turn-based shooter between two teams of players.
-THis physics based game is a fun challenge and survival of the fittest type game where the best team will win!
+This physics based game is a fun challenge and survival of the fittest type game where the best team will win!

-High priority features:
+Basic features:
-    Players
+* Players
-    Arrow (above active player)
+* Arrow (above active player)
-    Terrain
+* Terrain
-    Bullets
+* Bullets

-Low priority features:
+Stretch features:
-    Randomly generated terrain
+* Randomly generated terrain
-    destructable terrain
+* destructable terrain
-    Menu to choose amount of players on each team and player type AI players
+* Menu to choose amount of players on each team and player type
-    Different shot types/weapons
+* AI players

 Classes and responsibilities: